SaraSanSan/BI-learning/GoogleBI_3_4_PresentInsights.md

 You should include 1–3 high-level insights or trends.
 Ideally, the insights are direct answers to the business questions you answered.
 If your stakeholder wants to know the busiest holiday for traffic, then you can share the chart that includes that answer.

 Depending on the needs of your presentation, you might also want to include additional information.
 You might talk about your background, your experience with the project, or what you would have done differently if you had more time or data.

 In a professional setting, your team or supervisor will tell you if there is any additional information you should include.
 Otherwise, use your best judgment when deciding what info to include.
 Slide deck presentations should be simple and concise above all else.
 But, if there are any essential details that your presentation needs, include them now.

-What to Include in Your Response
+- What to Include in Your Response

 Be sure to address the following criteria in your completed slide deck:

     An engaging intro slide

-    A brief description of the business problem your project answers

-    A brief description of the methods you used to create your visualization

-    A brief summary of insights from your visualization or recommendations for the client’s future
+    A brief description of the business problem your project answers A brief description of the methods you used to create your visualization A brief summary of insights from your visualization or recommendations for the client’s future

 ### Assessment of Exemplar

-This exemplar presentation is a brief slide deck that presents the Minnesota Interstate Traffic Dataset that you used in a previous activity
+This exemplar presentation is a brief slide deck that presents the Minnesota Interstate Traffic Dataset that you used in a previous activity.

-.
 Your slide deck might appear very different from the exemplar if you used a different dataset or project.
 If so, ensure that your presentation still includes the following four categories of slides.

-Introduction slide
+- Introduction slide

 Your first slide should include the following components:

     A title
     A visual element
     Optional: a subtitle
     Optional: Your name or company

 In this exemplar, Slide 1 has the title “Minnesota Interstate Traffic Volume,” the subtitle “An in-depth analysis of traffic patterns on our interstate highways,” the Minnesota Department of Transportation logo, and a graphic of a car.
 It includes a simple color palette but few other details that distract from the introductory slide.

-Business problem
+- Business problem

 In this exemplar, Slide 2 includes a very brief description of the business problem.
 The slide includes a picture of the Minnesota interstate with high traffic congestion.
 Some projects you work on might require more slides devoted to describing the business problem, but this simple slide is enough of a summary in this case.

-Methods
+- Methods

 Slide 3 of the exemplar describes the three primary charts used to visualize the data: Monthly Volumes, Weather, and Holiday Travel.
 It also includes a short description for each chart that suggests reasoning for separating the data into its own chart.

-Insights
+- Insights

 Slides 4–6 summarize the most important insights from the dashboard.
 Each slide features a chart that was introduced in Slide 3.
 These slides include images of each of the charts.